Polarisjame/Bitmoji_Hybrid_ViT/Hybrid_ViT_周凌峰/README.md

 You can run `python train.py` to train a model in cmd line and `python train.py -h` to get help.

+You can usr `test(args, model, data, device)` in train.py to test the model

 Here are some important parameters:

 * `--batch_size`